 6. While the soup is simmering, deseed and peel the charred skin off the poblano pepper.
 Chop.

 7. Taste the soup for seasonings.
-Top with cilantro, diced avocado and poblano peppers.
+Serve hot or at room temperature topped with cilantro, diced avocado and poblano peppers.

 Ann's Tips and Tricks